makrai/notes/hu2106-lora-low-rank-adapter.md

   * The key functional difference is that our learned weights can be merged with the main weights during inference, ~> no latency unlike the adapter layers (Section 3)
-* A comtenporary extension of adapter is COMPACTER (Mahabadi+ 2021), which
+* A comtenporary extension of adapter is COMPACTER (Mahabadi+ 2021)
-  * parametrizes the adapter layers using Kronecker products with some predetermined weight sharing scheme.
-Similarly,
+  * parametrizes the adapter layers using Kronecker products with some predetermined weight sharing scheme
-  * combining LoRA with other tensor product-based methods could potentially improve its parameter efficiency, which we leave to future work.
-More
+  * combining LoRA with other tensor product-based methods could potentially improve its parameter efficiency, which we leave to future work
 * optimizing the input word embeddings in lieu of fine-tuning, akin to a continuous and differentiable generalization of prompt engineering (Li & Liang, 2021; Lester+ 2021; Hambardzumyan+ 2020; Liu+ 2021)